Why HTTPS alone won’t keep you safe on public Wi-Fi?

 Most websites now use HTTPS to encrypt your connection and add a layer of protection to your data.
-But if you are on public Wi-Fi, using HTTPS without a VPN means that some of your data will still be vulnerable.
+But if you are on public Wi-Fi, using HTTPS without a VPN means that some of your data will still be vulnerable so use HTTPS and VPN together.

 HTTPS does not encrypt all your data, like DNS queries.
 If you are using public Wi-Fi without a VPN, you are putting yourself at risk.